smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

     ```

     > **NOTE**: The cluster setup steps include clusters providers registration, clusters registration, adding labels for the clusters, EMCO controller creation and registration.

     > **NOTE**: The `01_apply.sh` script invokes EMCO CLI tool - `emcoctl` and applies resource template file - `01_clusters_template.yaml` which contains the clusters related resources to create in EMCO.
 For example: Cluster Providers, Labels...etc.

 ### Project Setup
+The step includes:
+- Register a project which groups SmartCity application under a common tenant.

 Run the command for the project setup with expected result as below: